Idaho Primary Election · May 19, 202607days·16hrs·49min·06secFind Polling Place →

 Douglas Ricks: Idaho Republican Incumbent for Senate District 34

-Douglas Ricks is a Republican incumbent running for re-election to the Idaho State Senate in District 34, which covers Madison County in eastern Idaho.
-Ricks lives in Rexburg and is seeking a fourth consecutive term in the May 19, 2026 Republican primary.
-He has represented the district in the Senate since December 2020 and served one prior term in the Idaho House of Representatives beginning in 2018.
+Douglas Ricks is a Republican member of the Idaho State Senate representing District 34, which covers Madison County in eastern Idaho.
+Ricks lives in Rexburg and is seeking a fourth consecutive term in the May 19, 2026, Republican primary.
+He has represented the district in the Senate since December 2020 and served one prior term in the Idaho House beginning in 2018.

 Background